willstepp/dogs-of-santiago/dos.md

 "Well," Jamie began, as if he was used to explaining it, "So first of all, you have to understand the conception of it all.
 The thesis I suppose.
 And the thesis is this: The number of plague of our time is the proliferation of mass communication.
 This is a new phenomena in history, up to now lack of information has always been the problem.
 Now our problem is so much information that it becomes chaos, noise, distraction.
 And so, since the responsibility of the artist in a society is to intuit its problems and manifest the appropriate response, Robert has consciously created a new artistic movement."

-Robert paused for effect.
+Jamie paused for effect.

 Ben grinned, "Wait for it."

-"Shutthefuckupism," Ben said, "The art of complete and utter silence.
+"Shutthefuckupism," Jamie said, "The art of complete and utter silence.
 So this is where the vow of silence comes in, but the coolest part is that it's not just in person.
 He's on all the social media sites, Facebook, Twitter, Instagram, SnapChat.
 He posts silence and responds to other social media utterances with silence.
 It's kind of amazing.
 He has thousands of followers.
 You should follow him."

 At that point Robert raised his arm and gave a thumbs up and then went back to doing whatever he was doing.